Dr Catarina Thomson

 I am also participating in the Volkswagen-Stiftung grant titled, ‘Fighting Together, Moving Apart?
 European Common Defence and Shared Security in an Age of Brexit and Trump’ (977,200 EUR) 2018-2021.
 We are fielding multi-wave surveys on national samples in Germany, France, and the UK, as well as a broader pan-European survey.
 We are also conducting semi-structured elite interviews in France, Germany, the UK as well as with elites from the EU, NATO and other European countries.
 Project homepage: http://www.seceurity.eu/

-I am a research affiliate at START (National Consortium for the Study of Terrorism and Responses to Terrorism) at the University of Maryland, where I am participating in the project, ‘Escalation Management in the Gray Zone: Understanding Decision Calculus and Conceptual Underpinnings’.
+I am a research affiliate at START (National Consortium for the Study of Terrorism and Responses to Terrorism) at the University of Maryland, where I am participating in the U.S. Department of Defense's Minerva-funded project, ‘Escalation Management in the Gray Zone: Understanding Decision Calculus and Conceptual Underpinnings’.
+I have received an ESRC Impact Accelaration grant for the related project, 'Managing Escalation in Unconventional Conflicts: Operationalizing Tools for Defence Sectors in the United States and other NATO Member States'.

 I am unreasonably proud to be the University of Exeter’s 2019 Winner of the ‘Whose Lecture is it Anyway’ Comedy Improv trophy!